IgnacioGalceran/BaSP-M2023/README.md

 ## Week 04

 This project in Week 04 is a "Responsive design" of the Week 02 HTML using Flexbox CSS.
 Previously, we've done the design of the HTML but only for one resolution.
 Now, with this project, we are able to handle the layout on every device we want, because flexbox properties allow us to do that.
-We

 ## Authors